private dining rooms london

 bob bob ricard private dining

 Famous for, reputedly, pouring more champagne than any other restaurant in the UK – it helps that every table has its own ‘Press for Champagne’ button – Bob Bob Ricard is a ritzy, banquette-only party restaurant where the only thing more extravagant than its wine and vodka shot list is its overblown, Gatsby-esque-and-then-some décor.
 Modelled on the royal dining carriage of the Orient Express, Bob Bob Ricard’s private dining room can seat up to 16 guests.
-There is no room hire fee, although the minimum spend at lunch is £1000 and at dinner £1,500 (plus service charge).
-Small change to any host with most.
+There is no room hire fee, although the minimum spend at lunch is £1,000 and at dinner £1,500 (plus service charge).
+Small change to any host with the most.

 Bob Bob Ricard’s private dining room sits up to 16 guests, bobbobricard.com

-The Platinum Arowana Room at Scott’s, Mayfair
+The Renoir Room at Scott’s, Mayfair

 scotts mayfair private dining